mouhamaddev/ShopLens-Alpha/README.md

 ## Contributing

 Contributions to ShopLens-Alpha are welcome!
-If you want to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).

 Please note that ShopLens-Alpha is currently in its early development stages, and we are actively working to enhance its functionality and features.